 Stabilisation Solidification Treatment of Contaminated Soils using Steelworks Waste, Port Talbot by Celtic Technologies Ltd

-Shortlisted for Category 2 - Best Technical Advance
+Shortlisted Brownfield Awards Category 2 - Best Scientific/Technical/Digital Advance

 Stabilisation/solidification (S/S) of contaminated soils has been proven to be an effective and durable remediation technology.
 The technology has broad applicability to a number of sites.
 Pulverised fuel ash (PFA) is commonly used as an additive in S/S works with a cementitious product due to its low cost.
 PFA is produced by coal fired power stations.
 However, most of the remaining UK coal fired power stations have been closed with the few remaining power stations scheduled for closure soon.
 Due to the move away from coal fired power stations, an additive commonly used for the S/S treatment of soils has become scarce and will soon be unavailable.